 Clean your windows.
-Sparkling glass not only lets more natural light into your home, it’s a feel-good task, according to a survey by the American Clean Institute.
-When ACI asked consumers what clean surfaces make them happy, “gleaming windows” made the top five above a “spotless sink.”
-Besides all that, daylighting is a great mood booster.
+Sparkling glass not only lets more natural light into your home, but also makes you feel good, according to a survey by the American Clean Institute.
+When ACI asked consumers what clean surfaces make them happy, “gleaming windows” made the top five, above a “spotless sink.”
+Besides all that, daylight is a great mood booster.

 They trap dirt and can make your home appear darker inside and out.
-It’s a good curb appeal booster, too.
+Screenless windows also boost curb appeal.

-If you’ve got a A dark room with no sunlight will look and feel warmer if you paint the walls in reds, oranges, or yellows. dark room that’s next to a sun-drenched space, putting a window in the shared wall will let the natural light in.
+If you’ve got a that’s next to a sun-drenched space, putting a window in the shared wall will let the natural light in.